mspass-team/mspass/docs/source/getting_started/getting_started_overview.rst

 #.
 A special case of IO is interprocess communication.
 Spark and Dask
     both abstract that process in a manner opaque to you as a user.
-    This allows them to automatically determine if a connection is process-to-process within a shared memory environment (within a node) or between nodes.
-Mechanisms for the first are varied.
+    This allows them to automatically determine if a connection is process-to-process within a shared memory environment
+    (threads running on the same node)
+    or between nodes.
+The first is memory-to-memory transfer.
 For the later it means network communications between two processes on two nodes with the cluster's internal network.
 #.
 We made a design choice in MsPASS to further abstract the overall system
-    in terms of one a finite set of functional blocks we refer to as the blocks :code:`role`.
-There are three core "roles" any MsPASS setup needs to define:  (1) :code:`scheduler`, (2) :code:`worker`, and :code:`db`.
+    in terms of one of a finite set of functional blocks we refer to as the :code:`role`.
+There are four required "roles" any MsPASS setup needs to define:  (1) :code:`scheduler`, (2) :code:`worker`, :code:`db`, and :code:`frontend`.
     Sharding adds a level of complexity.
 When sharding is enabled two additional function "roles" are required we call :code:`dbmanager` (replaces :code:`db` in a sharded environment) and :code:`shard`.
 Finally, we define the role of :code:`frontend`